A Quick Guide to Coin-Margined Quarterly Contracts

 = 0.0007 BTC

-For more contract specifications, kindly refer to the Contract Specifications of Quarterly Futures Contract.
+For more contract specifications, please refer to the Contract Specifications of Quarterly Futures Contract.

 Risk Warning: Futures trading carries substantial risk.
 While there is the potential for significant profits, losses can also be substantial too.